 Director/Screenplay/Photography – Joe Begos, Producers – Joe Begos, Josh Ethier, Graham Skipper & Zak Zeman, Music – Steve Moore, Special Effects Supervisor – John Ruggieri, Makeup Effects – Gerner and Spears Effects, Production Design – Alison Melillo.
-Production Company – Channel 83/Site B
+Production Company – Channel 83/Site Back.

 Graham Skipper (Zack Connors), Lauren Ashley Carter (Rachel Meadows), John Speredakos (Dr Michael Slovak), Larry Fessenden (Mike Connors), Noah Segan (Travis Levine), Michael Locicero (Kurt), Jeremy Gardner (Vince), Matt Mercer (David Armstrong)

 Rhode Island, 1990.
 Zack Connors is arrested by police in the course of which he demonstrates psychokinetic powers.
-He is placed into the custody of Dr Michael Slovak who runs the Slovak Institute for Psychokinetics where he is injected with a drug that inhibits his powers.
+Zack is placed into the custody of Dr Michael Slovak who runs the Slovak Institute for Psychokinetics where he is injected with a drug that inhibits his powers.
 Slovak reveals that he has Zack’s friend Rachel Meadows, a fellow psychokinetic, at the institute and will let Zack see her if he cooperates with experiments.
 However, Slovak is draining Rachel’s spinal fluids and injecting them into himself in order to gain psychic powers.
 As the wait to see Rachel drags out for months, Zack becomes increasingly frustrated.
-Having built a resistance against the drug he is given, he unleashes his powers, frees Rachel and breaks out of the institute.
+Having built a resistance against the drug, he unleashes his powers, frees Rachel and breaks out of the institute.
 They go on the run, pursued by Slovak’s security forces.
-However, Slovak has injected dangerous amounts of the spinal fluids and transformed into a powerful and crazed psychic.
+However, Slovak has injected dangerous amounts of the spinal fluids and transformed into a powerful psychic.

 The Mind’s Eye was the second film from Rhode Island native Joe Begos who was 28 years old at the time.
-Begos had previously made the horror film Almost Human (2013) and went on to make the impressively deranged drug trip horror film Bliss (2019) and VFW (2019) with the intriguing premise of war veterans fighting off crazed drug addicts and Christmas Bloody Christmas (2022).
+Begos had previously made the alien abduction film Almost Human (2013) and went on to make the impressively deranged drug trip horror film Bliss (2019) and VFW (2019) with the intriguing premise of war veterans fighting off crazed drug addicts and Christmas Bloody Christmas (2022).